 - Bylaws to outline internal operations and elections.

 These documents must be filed with the state and, in many cases, recorded with the county to give the HOA legal standing.
+When joining the HOA, homeowners agree to abide by these rules and standards as part of their membership.

 Step 3: Elect a Board and Establish Operations

-Once incorporated, residents elect a board of directors.
+Once incorporated, residents elect board members, a group of volunteers who serve as the board of directors.
+Many HOAs are managed by volunteer boards composed of owners who dedicate their time to the community.
 This board oversees budgets, maintains records, enforces community rules, and ensures common areas are well cared for.
-Many HOAs hire professional management companies to handle daily operations, from financial management to vendor coordination.

 Building Community the Right Way